Septoplasty Surgery: Pros & Cons of Deviated Septum Surgery

 Septoplasty Procedure

-The surgeon usually makes an incision on one side of the nose and lifts the mucous membrane to reach the septum.
-Cutting the left or right side of the nose depends on the severity of the deviation and the patient's expectations.
+- The surgeon makes an incision on one side of the nose and lift mucous membrane to access the septum.
+Whether to cut the left or right side of the nose depends on the severity of the deviation and the expectations of the patient.

 Since septoplasty surgery involves cuts and incisions, it is normal to face bruising, swelling, and mild bleeding after the surgery.
 If your nasal bone was severely crocked and the surgeon has pushed it to one side, you probably feel pressure (similar to a sinus infection) around your eyes and forehead.
 Luckily, all these side effects, except for swelling, go away within a few days, and you can return to normal life very soon.